Adroiti/docs-for-code-review-tools/Cppcheck/IOWithoutPositioning.md

-Pattern: Without positioning
+Pattern: Read and write operations without call to a positioning function

 Issue: -

 ## Description

-Read and write operations without a call to a positioning function (fseek, fsetpos or rewind) or fflush in between result in undefined behaviour.
+Read and write operations without a call to a positioning function (`fseek`, `fsetpos` or `rewind`) or `fflush` in between result in undefined behaviour.

 ## Further Reading